karlhulme/sengi/readme.md

 pluralName | The unique name of the doc type in plural form.
-Some access patterns work better with a plural name, for example, a RESTful API for managing documents about books will use the plural name as follows: https://localhost:1234/docs/books?fields=author title | The display name of the doc type. pluralTitle | The display name of the doc type in plural form. summary | A short summary of the doc type, typically a single line. documentation | A markdown expression describing how to use the doc type. fields | A `Record<string, DocTypeField>` of field definitions.
-Each field can be marked as `isRequired`, `isArray`, `canUpdate` and/or `mustInitialise`.
-Each field must also be described in the markdown `documentation` field. preSave | A function `(doc: Doc) => void` that is called prior to saving a document that can be used to perform cleanup. validate | A function `(doc: Doc) => void` that is called prior to saving a document that can raise an error if the document is not valid and should not be saved. examples | An array of example instances of the doc type with corresponding documentation. patchExamples | An array of example merge patches that would be valid for this doc type with corresponding documentation. calculatedFields | A `Record<string, DocTypeCalculatedField>` of fields that will be calculated from the declared fields on the document.
-This will be updated whenever the document is saved regardless of whether the document is patched or mutated through an operation.
-The resulting fields are saved as top-level fields.
-If you change the implementation then existing documents will not reflect the new implementation until re-saved. filters | A `Record<string, DocTypeFilter>` that provides a range of filters that can be used to return subsets of documents.
-The required response from a filter implementation will depend on the choice of document store. aggregates | A `Record<string, DocTypeAggregate>` that provides summary calculations across a whole set of documents. ctor | A `DocTypeConstructor` that defines how to create a new instance of this doc type.
-An implementation of `() => ({})` is fine where no special construction is required.
-A client can always pass fields marked as `canUpdate` in addition to the defined constructor parameters.
-Any fields marked as `mustInitialise` will be a required constructor parameter. operations | A `Record<string, DocTypeOperation>` that provides all the mutations that can be carried out server-side on a document.
-An operation is useful where (a) you want to strictly control the types of mutation on a document, such as payment records, or (b) you want to allow rapid changes to a single field without clients patching it. policy | A `DocTypePolicy` object that defines the types of permitted operations on the document. docStoreOptions | A property bag that is passed to many of the document store operation callbacks.
+Some access patterns work better with a plural name, for example, a RESTful API for managing documents about books will use the plural name as follows: https://localhost:1234/docs/books?fields=author title | The display name of the doc type. pluralTitle | The display name of the doc type in plural form. summary | A summary of the document type. jsonSchema | A JSON schema definition that defines the fields that make up this document type. readOnlyFields | The names of the fields that cannot be patched directly.
+These fields can be set by operations, constructors and a preSave function.
+System field names are treated as readonly automatically. deprecation | If populated, it should describe the replacement document type to use instead of this one. preSave | A function `(doc: Doc) => void` that is called prior to saving a document that can be used to perform cleanup. validate | A function `(doc: Doc) => void` that is called prior to saving a document that can raise an error if the document is not valid and should not be saved. constructors | A `Record<string, DocTypeConstructor<Doc, User, any>` that provides a range of constructors that can be used to create new documents. filters | A `Record<string, DocTypeFilter<User, Filter, any>>` that provides a range of filters that can be used to return subsets of documents.
+The required response from a filter implementation will depend on the choice of document store. operations | A `Record<string, DocTypeOperation<Doc, User, any>>` that provides all the mutations that can be carried out server-side on a document.
+An operation is useful where (a) you want to strictly control the types of mutation on a document, such as payment records, or (b) you want to allow rapid changes to a single field without clients patching it. queries | A `Record<string, DocTypeQuery<User, any, any, QueryResult, Query>>` that provides a range of queries that can be executed across a collection of documents. policy | A `DocTypePolicy` object that defines the types of permitted operations on the document. docStoreOptions | A property bag that is passed to many of the document store operation callbacks. authorise |  A function `(props: DocTypeAuthProps<Doc, User>) => string\|undefined` that is called prior to operating or selecting a document.

-When naming doc types, you may want to use dotted notation to include one or more containers in order to logically group doc types together.
-For example, `automotive.car` and `automotive.boat`.

 ## Client